haruki-sugarsun/hacky-helper-crx/DEVPLANS.md

   - The URL encodes the `session name` and `session ID` as query parameters for the named sessions.
   - If an existing `tabs.html` for the same session is open, it is selected instead of opening a new one.
   - We also provide access to the known named sessions stored in the BookmarkStorage, and we can open the named session.
+  - `tabs.ts` handles the Tabs UI and interacts with the service-worker via messages.

 - **Session Creation & Management**